iamhslee/Handong-C-Contest/README_EN.md

 1. All problems must be solved using the C programming language.

+1. This is a contest to evaluate the C programming skills of freshman students.
+Code that significantly exceeds the level of the course content may incur penalties.

 1. Participants who do not register properly will not be recognized as official contestants.
     - Refer to the [Account Creation](#account-creation) guide to create your account.